Jussie Smollett: Personal life

 Smollett publicly came out as gay during a televised interview with Ellen DeGeneres in March 2015.
-When Smollett's gay character from Empire engaged in a tryst with a female character, Smollett defended the plot development by stating that he and Empire's co-creator Lee Daniels were trying to create a conversation about sexual fluidity in the gay community.
-While Daniels and Smollett are gay, Daniels has stated that they occasionally want to have sex with women.
+When his gay character from Empire engaged in a tryst with a female character, Smollett defended the plot development by stating that he and Empire's co-creator Lee Daniels were trying to create a conversation about sexual fluidity in the gay community.
+While Daniels and Smollett are gay, Daniels has stated that are occasionally attracted to women.
+On June 20, 2025, Smollett announced that he was engaged to Jabari Redd.

-In 2007 Smollett pleaded no contest to three misdemeanor counts providing false information to law enforcement resulting from a DUI stop in which he gave police a false name pretending to be his brother.
-Smollett also pleaded no contest to driving with a blood alcohol level over the legal limit and driving without a valid driver's license and was sentenced to a fine and three years of probation.
+In 2007, Smollett pleaded no contest to three misdemeanor counts providing false information to law enforcement resulting from a DUI stop in which he gave police a false name pretending to be his brother.
+He also pleaded no contest to driving with a blood alcohol level over the legal limit and driving without a valid driver's license and was sentenced to a fine and three years of probation.